mapbender/mapbender-starter/doc/mapbender_terminal_commands.md

 ```
 If a composer.lock file exists in the current Mapbender directory, it uses the exact versions from the lock file instead of resolving them.
 The lock file ensures that anyone using the MB library receives and uses the same versions of the dependencies.

-If there is no composer.lock file, Composer creates its own lock file but with the version from the reprocessors.
+If there is no composer.lock file, composer creates its own lock file but with the version from the reprocessors.

-# Dependencies update
+# Update dependencies

 The command `update` reads the file composer.json from the current directory, where it processes, updates, removes or installs all dependencies.